pkredhat/nb-workshop/console/README.md

 ## Usage
 ```
-To run the consumer: dotnet run -- consumer --topic <topicName>
+To run the consumer: dotnet run -- consume --topic <topicName>

-To run the producer: dotnet run -- producer --topic <topicName>
+To run the producer: dotnet run -- produce --topic <topicName>

 ```